catamphetamine/webpack-isomorphic-tools/README.md

   // webpack-isomorphic-tools settings reside in a separate .js file
   // (because they will be used in the web server code too). new Webpack_isomorphic_tools_plugin(require('./webpack-isomorphic-tools-configuration'))
+  // also enter development mode since it's a development webpack configuration
+  // (see below for explanation)
+  .development()

 // usual Webpack configuration module.exports =